nightfurys/enterprise-docs/content/docs/using/cli_usage/feeds/feed_configuration.md

 #### Read Timeout

 Under rare circumstances you may see syncs failing with errors to fetch data due to timeouts.
 This is typically due to load on the feed service, network issues, or some other temporary condition.
-However, if you want to increase the timeout to increate the likelihood of success, modify the _read_timeout_seconds_ of the feeds configuration:
+However, if you want to increase the timeout to increase the likelihood of success, modify the _read_timeout_seconds_ of the feeds configuration:

 ```
 feeds: